gangsterofboats/advent-of-code-2015/README.md

 # advent-of-code-2015
-All the programs or scripts used to work through the 2015 Advent Of Code
+The 2018 Advent is fun enough, so, eh, why not work through the previous years then.